-Received: 20 March 2013 Accepted: 25 April 2013 Citation: European Neurological Review, 2013;8(2):85-9 DOI:10.17925/ENR.2013.08.02.85
+Received: March 20, 2013 Accepted: April 25, 2013 Citation: US Neurology, 2013;9(1):8-12 DOI: 10.17925/USN.2013.09.01.8

-Correspondence: David A Ziegler, University of California, San Francisco, Sandler Neurosciences Center, 675 Nelson Rising Lane, UCSF MC 0444, San Francisco, CA
+Correspondence: David A Ziegler, PhD, University of California, San Francisco, Sandler Neurosciences Center, 675 Nelson Rising Lane, UCSF MC 0444, San Francisco, CA 94158, US.

-94158, US.
 E: david@gazzaleylab.ucsf.edu

-Parkinson's disease (PD) is a devastating neurodegenerative disorder characterised by its cardinal motor symptoms: resting tremor, muscular rigidity, bradykinesia, postural instability and gait abnormality.1 PD currently affects 1-2 % of individuals over age 65, totalling five million people worldwide.
-Over the next 20 years, the incidence of PD is projected to double, making research on its causes and treatments timelier and more relevant to global public health than ever before.
-A major impediment to such research is a paucity of safe, fast and effective brain imaging methods for visualising the structures affected by PD.
-Because conventional structural magnetic resonance imaging (MRI) techniques cannot visualise the brain changes that are at the core of this disease, MRI-based biomarkers for diagnosis and tracking disease progression do not currently exist.
+Parkinson disease (PD) is a devastating neurodegenerative disorder characterized by its cardinal motor symptoms: resting tremor, muscular rigidity, bradykinesia, postural instability, and gait abnormality.
+PD currently affects 1-2% of individuals over age 65, totaling five million people worldwide.
+During the next 20 years, the incidence of PD is projected to double, making research on its causes and treatments timelier and more relevant to global public health than ever before.
+A major impediment to such research is a paucity of safe, fast, and effective brain imaging methods for visualizing the structures affected by PD.
+Because conventional structural magnetic resonance imaging (MRI) techniques cannot visualize the brain changes that are at the core of this disease, MRI-based biomarkers for diagnosis and tracking disease progression do not currently exist.

-The cardinal motor features of PD are typically attributed to a loss of nigrostriatal dopaminergical neurons in the substantia nigra pars compacta (SNpc), which is accompanied by the aggregation of Lewy bodies and neurites in this structure.2-4 While denervation of dopaminergical nigrostriatal projections may explain the primary motor symptoms of PD, as shown by the dramatic motor improvement associated with dopamine replacement therapy,^{5,6} abnormalities beyond the SNpc7-10 likely underlie the serious and potentially debilitating non-motor features, including cognitive and memory impairments and progression to dementia.^{11,12} Notably, degeneration of the cholinergic basal forebrain (BF)13-15 and noradrenergic locus coeruleus^{16,17} in PD probably contribute to non-motor deficits.
-Although deterioration in the BF and LC is most often associated with late-stage PD with dementia,18 subtle changes in earlier stages could result in poor performance on tests of memory and attention.19 Research on these non-motor aspects of the disease has been hindered by a lack of sensitive MRI biomarkers for the affected structures.
-This article reviews recent progress in developing new MRI-based biomarkers to visualise and characterise abnormalities in some of the brain structures affected by PD.
+The cardinal motor features of PD are typically attributed to a loss of nigrostriatal dopaminergic neurons in the substantia nigra pars compacta (SNpc), which is accompanied by the aggregation of Lewy bodies and neurites in this structure.2-4 While denervation of dopaminergic nigrostriatal projections may explain the primary motor symptoms of PD, as shown by the dramatic motor improvement associated with dopamine replacement therapy, abnormalities beyond the SNpc7-10 likely underlie the serious and potentially debilitating non-motor features, including cognitive and memory impairments and progression to dementia.
+Notably, degeneration of the cholinergic basal forebrain (BF)13-15 and noradrenergic locus coeruleus in PD probably contribute to non-motor deficits.
+Although deterioration in the BF and LC is most often associated with late-stage PD with dementia, subtle changes in earlier stages could result in poor performance on tests of memory and attention.
+Research on these non-motor aspects of the disease has been hindered by a lack of sensitive MRI biomarkers for the affected structures.
+This article reviews recent progress in developing new MRI-based biomarkers to visualize and characterize abnormalities in some of the brain structures affected by PD.